 Teaching social skills and etiquette to a child or teenager can seem daunting, but it is important for their overall development.
 There are many things that you can do to help your child learn these skills.

 One of the most important things is to role model good social skills yourself.
 Be aware of your body language and how you are speaking to others.
 Encourage your child to ask questions about social interactions, and give them honest answers.
-Show them how to apologize if they make a mistake, and how to accept compliments graciously.
+Show them how to apologize if they make a mistake.

 It is also important to teach your child or teenager about proper etiquette.
 This includes things like table manners, making introductions, and writing thank-you notes.